redhat-cop/openshift-event-controller/DEV_GUIDE.md

-# Event Watcher Dev Guide
+# Event Controller Dev Guide

-The OpenShift Event Watcher is a utility used as a service integrator for OpenShift and other third party components
+The OpenShift Event Controller is a utility used as a service integrator for OpenShift and other third party components

 ## Setup Dev Environment